bobheadxi/sourcegraph-knowledge-bases/README.md

 ## Current limitations

-The Sourcegraph extensions API doesn't seem to enable hovers on Markdown previews at the moment, so you must toggle off previews for this extension to work at the moment.
+The Sourcegraph extensions API currently doesn't seem to enable hovers on Markdown previews, so you must toggle off previews for this extension to work at the moment.